 - Loss of future earning capacity

-- Pain and suffering
+- Pain and suffering.

-Steps To Take After Your and
+Steps to Take After Your Slip and Fall Accident

 - Seek medical help and receive a medical evaluation to determine if you suffered internal bodily injuries that might not show symptoms immediately.